-resources, upon approval from the FCC Office of Managing Director (OMD).
+The FCC also directed USAC to establish a comprehensive support mechanism beneficiary and USF contributor audit program, which is known as BCAP.
+Audits occurring under BCAP are performed using USAC IAD internal staff and external audit firm resources, upon approval from the FCC Office of Managing Director (OMD).
 The specific audits that are being conducted as part of BCAP were designated based on a set of randomly selected beneficiaries and contributors.
 In addition, non-random audits of beneficiaries and contributors are performed when requested by USAC management to review whether a beneficiary or USF filer is complying with FCC rules.

-As previously reported, in mid-2012, IAD selected an audit sample of 119 audits (127 audits in total including eight audits in process at the start of the sample) based on existing staff levels, that concentrate on larger and more complex audits when compared to the audits completed in prior calendar years.
-In mid-2013, IAD and FCC OMD staff began discussions on the development of a new audit plan that would address fiscal years 2014 and 2015.
-IAD and FCC OMD staff agreed that all audits in progress at the start of fiscal year 2014 would be performed within the existing 2012 - 2013 audit plan, and audits announced after October 1, 2013 would be included in the fiscal year 2014 - 2015 audit plan.
-To effectively utilize IAD staff resources after the audit goal in the existing plan was met, 68 additional audits were performed.
-In total, 195 audits will be completed under the 2012 - 2013 audit plans.
+As previously reported, in mid-2013, IAD and FCC OMD staff began discussions on the development of a new audit plan that would address fiscal years 2014 and 2015.
+IAD and FCC OMD staff agreed that all audits in progress at the start of fiscal year 2014 would be performed under the prior audit plan, 2012 - 2013, and audits announced after October 1, 2013 would be included in fiscal year 2014 - 2015 audit plan.
+All 195 audits performed under the 2012 - 2013 audit plan are complete.